 Have you talked about Ramadan in your workforce?
 Do you know if any of your employees are practicing it?
 Ramadan is not considered among corporate and US holidays and there are not many (or close to none) advertisements or stories about them in the media.
 Fortunately, social media has helped raise awareness about Ramadan and busted some myths around it.

 At the beginning of the holy month, introduce Ramadan in your company newsletter, or chat app channel, but don’t call out every Muslim in your company who is practicing it.
 Many resources explain the importance of Ramadan and how it’s celebrated around the world.
-Ask your employees how they celebrate to create a sense of belonging for these individuals.
+Ask your employees how they celebrate to create a sense of belonging for these individuals and most importantly, how they can be supported and meet their goals.
 It means a lot when you wish your Muslim employees a Happy Ramadan and ask questions about the holy month.

 Don’t Apologize or Feel Bad (It’s our choice)